 Extra charges will usually be added to your debt to cover the costs of removal.

-If the sale price of the vehicle is more than the total you owe, the difference must be paid back to you.
+The sale price may also be more than the total you owe.
+The difference must be paid back to you in this case.

 Can I get a logbook loan with bad credit?